GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Dag3/ROME III classification for functional gastrointestinal disorders.md

 #### Note that IBS strict criteria is not used for this pupose as its a stricter definition for clinical trials
-#### In FGID, NA's to No's as all participants answere the questionaires
+#### In FGID, NA's to No's as all participants answered the questionaires